Business Loan University Video Series

 What is an SBA Loan?

 The U.S. Small Business Administration, or SBA, is a federal agency that provides loan guarantee programs and other services to support and encourage the growth and development of small businesses across the United States.
 It was founded on July 30, 1953, and has delivered over 20 million loans, guarantees, counseling sessions, contracts, and other forms of assistance to small businesses across the country.
-SBA loans are offered to borrowers through multiple financial institutions.
+SBA loans are offered to merchants through multiple financial institutions.

 SBA Loan Guarantee Program

-The SBA guarantees a portion of the loan, which makes it easier for lenders to provide loans to small businesses that may fall in a higher risk category.
+The SBA guarantees a portion of the loan, which makes it easier for funders to provide loans to small businesses that may fall in a higher risk category.
 These businesses may not be in a strong enough financial position to obtain traditional bank small business loans, and therefore rely on the SBA guarantee.

 Common SBA Loan Program Features